Food Systems Ph.D.

 MINIMUM DEGREE REQUIREMENTS

-75 credits, including a minimum of 20 credits of supervised dissertation research.
+75 credits, including a minimum of 30 hours of graded coursework and 20 credits of supervised dissertation research.

 |FS 345||Food Systems, Soc & Policy||3|

 |or PSS 301||Professional Skills Colloquium|

 |EDLP 449||Dissertation Writing Seminar||3|

 |Students must also take a minimum of 9 credits of methodology coursework in consultation with advisor that represent a variety of methodological and research design approaches, such as FS 335, CDAE 351, EDLP 459, and CSYS 302.
 Consult with advisor for complete list.|

 |Students must also take FS 365 - Issues and Solutions Seminar two times during their course of study.
 This is a one credit seminar.|

 The comprehensive examination is a tool to evaluate the progress of each student and ensure that they are prepared to proceed toward the doctorate degree.

 Phase 1 is an oral exam that tests the student’s ability to read, analyze and synthesize scholarly knowledge across disciplines as well as to design a research-based response to a specific food systems issue or problem.